-The National Wildlife Federation's efforts include responding to critical habitat restoration needs after disasters, such as Hurricane Katrina, the Gulf oil disaster, and Superstorm Sandy.
+The National Wildlife Federation's efforts include responding to critical habitat restoration needs after natural and environmental disasters.

 Through our Trees for Wildlife™ program, the National Wildlife Federation connects trees to tree planters, throwing in fun, hands-on activities and rewards to boot.
 Designed for scout troops, school groups and other youth organizations, this program helps young people learn about the importance of trees and how to plant and take care of them for the future.
 The National Wildlife Federation organizes events and also provides trees to other groups.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More

 Take the Clean Earth Challenge and help make the planet a happier, healthier place.Learn More